vikejs/vike/readme.md

 A `*.page.js` file should have a `export { Page }` (or `export default`).

-`Page` represents the page's view that is to be rendered to HTML / the DOM.
+`Page` represents the page's view that is rendered to HTML / the DOM.

 `vite-plugin-ssr` doesn't do anything with `Page` and just passes it untouched to:
  - Your `render({ Page })` function (defined in your `.page.server.js` file) which renders `Page` to HTML.